Paopun20/PyNES.Emulator/ErrorCodes.md

-## Error Codes
+# Error Codes

-For more information, I recommend reading the fully commented assembly code for the test.
+This document lists various error codes that can be encountered when emulating the NES, categorized by the component or behavior they relate to.
+These codes are primarily used for debugging and testing the accuracy of an NES emulator.

 ## ROM is not Writable